Parents' Guide to Preparing a Child for a Move

 Talking to Children About the Move

-Kids feel like participants in the process of house searching or looking for a new school when they are included in the planning as much as feasible.
+Kids feel like participants in the process of house searching or looking for a new school when they are included in the planning as much as possible.
 By doing this, they may feel less pressured to accept the change.

 New Friends